insected/bobbae_gcp-wiki/Containers.md

 Container images use [Union Filesystems](https://en.wikipedia.org/wiki/UnionFS).
 In Linux, docker originally use AUFS but they use OverlayFS now.
 The details of union filesystem use in docker container images can be found at https://martinheinz.dev/blog/44.

+## Borg

+Google  infrastructure is containerized, using a cluster management system called [Borg](https://research.google.com/pubs/pub43438.html?hl=es).
+We run hundreds of thousands of jobs from many different applications, across multiple clusters, each with up to tens of thousands of machines.

 ## Container runtimes